tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 ``git init``: Create a repository
 ---------------------------------

 This is important to know, but it isn't that exciting.
-I just creates the git repo and just needs to be done once per project.
+You just go into the directory that contains all of your code (subdirectories will be included) and run ``git init`` to create the git repository (i.e. "repo").
+This just needs to be done once per project.

+Just think of the repository as a place where the history is being stored.
 A lot happens behind the scenes but who cares.
-(Maybe you care, but only after you're an expert.)
+(Maybe you care, but only after you really know how to *use* it.)

 ``git add`` and ``git commit``: Save changes